America's freshwater Riviera

 Add in candy-striped lighthouses and even more ice-cream stands, and you’ve got the makings of a great beach holiday — a cheap one, too, if you're on a budget.

-We spent a week there in June, driving from one spectacular beach to another.
+One June, we drove from one spectacular beach to another.
 The entire east side of Lake Michigan seems to be a beach; they’re at 18 Michigan state parks, dozens of city and county beaches and Sleeping Bear Dunes National Lakeshore.